mcc-us/ea/_posts/2024-09-27-kiddie-tax.md

 layout: post
 ---

-Q. I am studying IRS tax regulations.
-I have a question regarding the "kiddie tax".
-What is it and how much is its limit?
+Q. What is the "kiddie tax"? and how much is it's limit?

 - **The Kiddie Tax: A Brief Overview**